junedsiddique/longmera/README.md

 ## Basic Features

-- The package contains a single function named `long_means()` where the only required arguments are `object`, an object of class MixMod and one contrast statement.
+- The package contains a single function named `long_means()` where the only required arguments are `object`, an object of class MixMod or glmgee and one contrast statement.

 - Up to four contrasts can be specified: two treatment conditions at two time points.